 Federal Employers’ Liability Act (FELA) provides a way for employees of railroads to sue their employers for injuries sustained on the job.
 The law is, in essence, the federal railroad worker counterpart to state workers’ compensation statutes.

 Health Information Portability and Accountability Act (HIPAA) is a federal law that protects confidential medical information belonging to all individuals.
-In the employment context, HIPAA means your employer may not have access to your confidential medical information unless it is necessary for the business (i.e., your employer views the results of a drug screening test to ensure workplace safety, or you submit medical certification to your human resources department to confirm your eligibility for FMLA leave).
+In the employment context, HIPAA means your employer may not have access to your confidential medical information unless it is necessary for the business (i.e., your employer views the results of a drug screening test to ensure workplace safety, or you submit a medical certification to your human resources department to confirm your eligibility for FMLA leave).

-Municipal employment (employment by a city government) is governed by special employee protections, including the right to due process of law, such as an administrative hearing, before an employee is terminated, and additional privacy protections.
+Municipal employment (employment by a city government) is governed by special employee protections, including the right to due process of law, such as an administrative hearing before an employee is terminated, and additional privacy protections.

 National Labor Relations Act (NLRA) is a federal law that regulates the employment relationship between certain employers and employees.
 Although the NLRA is most commonly associated with unionized employers and employees, and most of its scope is devoted to regulating that relationship, some of its coverage actually extends to all employers and employees.

-Pensions, benefits and compensation are governed by an array of laws, including the Employee Retirement Income Security Act, the Fair Labor Standards Act, and laws such as COBRA, which requires an employer to continue some forms of employee insurance coverage for a period of time after the employee has been terminated.
+Pensions, benefits, and compensation are governed by an array of laws, including the Employee Retirement Income Security Act, the Fair Labor Standards Act, and laws such as COBRA, which requires an employer to continue some forms of employee insurance coverage for a period of time after the employee has been terminated.
 Some employment benefits are also mandated by state or federal law, such as Social Security, unemployment compensation, and workers’ compensation.

 Retaliation for making a claim or reporting a violation is prohibited by most of the federal and state laws relating to the workplace.
 In the case of Title VII and other federal anti-discrimination laws, a retaliation claim may be maintained even when an employee cannot show that he or she was discriminated against.